zhousarah/azure-compute-docs/articles/container-instances/container-instances-overview.md

 ### Hypervisor-level security

-Historically, containers have offered application dependency isolation and resource governance but haven't been considered sufficiently hardened for hostile multi-tenant usage.
+Historically, containers offered application dependency isolation and resource governance but were insufficiently hardened for hostile multitenant usage.
 Azure Container Instances guarantees your application is as isolated in a container as it would be in a VM.

 ### Customer data